 The same goes for the Fed’s security purchases under your plan.
-Besides being allowed to purchase practically any securities (as opposed to the more limited set it is presently authorized to purchase by section 14 of the Federal Reserve Act), it would enjoy complete discretion in deciding which of these specific assets to purchase and in what quantities—something you correctly call “an inherently political act.”
-It would, for example, be free to decide what share of its purchases to devote to funding the proposed National Investment Authority (NIA) and various other public “instrumentalities.”
+Besides being allowed to purchase almost practically any securities, it would enjoy complete discretion in “deciding which specific assets to purchase” and in what quantities—something you correctly call “an inherently political act.”
+Among other things, it would be free to what share of its purchases to devote to funding the proposed National Investment Authority (NIA) and various other public “instrumentalities.”
 It follows that, even though NIA rather than Fed bureaucrats would decide how to dispose of funds the Fed invests in it, it would not be the case that public investment decisions would be left entirely “to the Treasury and the newly created NIA.”

 It follows that your plan would in fact “fundamentally redefine the public-private balance of power in the finance franchise.”
 It would also fundamentally redefine the Fed-Treasury balance of power, and ultimately that between the Fed and Congress, by allowing the Fed to lay claim to some part of Congress’s “power of the purse”—a change that would have far-reaching Constitutional implications.
 It is, I think, owing to this enhancement of the Fed’s power to determine how public resources are used, and not simply because we oppose “dramatically increasing the role of public allocation of capital,” that Charles Plosser and others (myself among them) worry that allowing central banks substantial leeway to alter the size and composition of their balance sheets can render them “dangerously powerful and vulnerable to political manipulation and abuse.”